richkuz/schema-tools/README.md

 # Schemurai - Schema tools for OpenSearch and Elasticsearch

-Ruby Rake tasks to manage Elasticsearch or OpenSearch index schemas and migrations using discplined version controls.
+Ruby Rake tasks to manage Elasticsearch or OpenSearch index schemas and migrations using aliases for zero-downtime deployments.

 <p align="center">
   <img src="schemurai.png" alt="Schemurai Logo" width="250"/>
 </p>

 ## Features
-- Specify index settings, mappings, and analyzers in versioned `.json` files.
+- Specify index settings and mappings in simple `.json` files.
-- Migrate and reindex to a new index with zero downtime without modifying schemas by hand on live instances.
+- Migrate and reindex to a new index with zero downtime using aliases.
-- Audit the trail of index schema changes through index metadata and GitHub Actions.
-- Update your local schemas to the latest revisions with one command.
+- Download schemas from existing aliases or indices.
+- Create new aliases with sample schemas.
+- Manage painless scripts independently from schema migrations.

 ## Quick start